VOLTTRON/volttron/docs/source/agent-framework/driver-framework/home-assistant/HomeAssistantDriver.rst

 =====================

 The Home Assistant driver enables VOLTTRON to read any data point from any Home Assistant controlled device.
-Currently control(write access) is supported only for lights and thermostats.
+Currently control(write access) is supported only for lights(state and brightness) and thermostats(state and temperature).

 The following diagram shows interaction between platform driver agent and home assistant driver.